Restoration of the Elwha River

 The Elwha Ecosystem Restoration Project is a 21st-century project of the U.S. National Park Service to remove two dams on the Elwha River on the Olympic Peninsula in Washington state, and restore the river to a natural state.
-It is the largest dam removal project in history and the second largest ecosystem restoration project in the history of the National Park Service, after the Restoration of the Everglades.
+Until 2024, it was the largest dam removal project in history and it is the second largest ecosystem restoration project in the history of the National Park Service, after the Restoration of the Everglades.
 The controversial project, costing about $351.4 million, has been contested and periodically blocked for decades.
-It has been supported by a major collaboration among the Lower Elwha Klallam Tribe, and federal and state agencies.
+It has been supported by a major collaboration among the Lower Elwha Klallam Tribe, environmental organizations, and federal and state agencies.

 The removal of the first of the two dams, the Elwha Dam, began in September 2011 and was completed ahead of schedule in March 2012.
 Removal of the second dam, the Glines Canyon Dam, was completed on August 26, 2014.